nemo0622/pokeemerald-expansion/README.md

         -
         - Explore AC odyssey world for other location inspo lol
 - Give all Pokémon unique Pokédex entries
+- Make Unique Palette system work for followers:
+    - Find where follower palettes are loaded and replace with UniquePalette or that other function
+    - NOTE: This will require making sure all follower and battle palettes match!
+For gen 1-2 Pokémon, that means going in and saving over the old follower pals.
+This is for the best, it'll just take time
+    - Also take this time to offset the Swinub and Piloswine follower sprites or whatever to fix the palette bug
 - Add Cecilily as a trainer
     - "PkMn Trainer" class, comissioned sprite or she can choose one?
     - Rewards with level 10 Johto starters